cordocode/APAC/instructions/complete_roadmap.md

 **Market Hours Coordination**: Backend includes `"market_open": true/false` in API responses so frontend doesn't need to calculate EST time.

+**Real-time Data Note**: Frontend doesn't need to know about WebSockets - it just polls the API which reads from stocks.db where real-time data is stored.

 **Dependencies**: Needs all API endpoints working.

 ## File Structure & Integration Map